|

 of this article is http://sfhelp.org/hazards.htm

-Clicking links below will open a full window or an informational popup, so
+new window.
+Other links will open an informational popup,

-please turn off your brow-ser's
+so please turn off your

-popup blocker or allow popups from this nonprofit Web site.
+browser's popup blocker or allow popups from this nonprofit Web site.

-My clinical research since 1979 strongly suggests that
+My clinical research since 1979 suggests that

 most troubled families and the tragic U.S.